Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Methodology

-Note that solving the minimax optimization is still a challenging task.
-Here, we transform the minimax optimization to an easier solvable minimization problem, leveraging the idea of the kernel embedding \citep{gretton2012kernel}.
+Although the optimization \eqref{minimax_loss} is tractable with RKHS representation, solving the minimax optimization is still a challenging task.
+Int the following, we transform the minimax optimization to an easier solvable minimization problem, leveraging the idea of the kernel embedding \citep{gretton2012kernel}.